-Summarizing, we can say that, besides other interest, the fortress Santísima Trinidad in Isla Hermosa (modern Taiwan) was built by the Spaniards to protect their Manila-Fujian trade, which was threatened by the Dutch of Fort Zeelandia.
+Summarizing, we can say that, apart from other motives, the fortress Santísima Trinidad (also known as San Salvador Fort) in Isla Hermosa (modern Taiwan) was built by the Spaniards to protect their Manila-Fujian trade, which was threatened by the Dutch of Fort Zeelandia.
 The inner square of the fort was of 100 x 100 meters.
-The Dutch conquered the fortress in 1642, without the Spaniards offering much resistance (Borao, 2009:124), ant it remained in Dutch hands until 1662.
-Then they demolished the walls and leaving only standing the former bastion San Antonio el Grande which they have named Noort Holland.
+The Dutch conquered the fortress in 1642, without the Spaniards offering much resistance, and it remained in Dutch hands until 1662.
+Then they demolished the walls and leaving only the former bastion San Antonio el Grande standing which they renamed Noord Holland.
 The Dutch forces reoccupied the fortress for a second time between 1664 and 1668.
 In 1666, they rebuilt the walls and reconstructed the bastions, two of them in a half-moon shape.
 The following year after suffering an attack from the Zheng troops, they rebuilt another bastion most probably according to the original shape.
 The way Spaniards and Dutch dealt with the fortress reveals that, first, it was an element of control, stalemate and stability between the colonialists; and, second, it was strong enough to last a long time in the same hands, so in case of abandonment it was better to destroy it than to leave it to the enemy.
 Let us see the process in detail.